big-data-europe/docker-spark/template/python/README.md

 docker run --name my-spark-app --link spark-master:spark-master -d bde/spark-app
 ```

-The sources in the project folder will be automatically added to `/app`
-if you directly extend the Spark Python template image.
-Otherwise you will have
-to add the sources by yourself in your Dockerfile with the
+The sources in the project folder will be automatically added to `/app` if you directly extend the Spark Python template image.
+Otherwise you will have to add the sources by yourself in your Dockerfile with the command:
-commands:

     COPY . /app

-If you overwrite the template's `CMD` in your Dockerfile, make sure to execute
-the `/template.sh` script at the end.
+If you overwrite the template's `CMD` in your Dockerfile, make sure to execute the `/template.sh` script at the end.

 #### Example Dockerfile
 ```
-FROM bde2020/spark-python-template:1.5.1-hadoop2.6
+FROM bde2020/spark-python-template:1.6.2-hadoop2.6

 MAINTAINER You <you@example.org>